Obeya in the Workplace: An Overview

 In this article, we’ll look at the basics of obeya, how facilities can implement it in their workplace, and how Graphic Products can assist those efforts.

-An obeya is set up to get employees out of their offices and cubicles and into a central location where they can meet, discuss key information, and solve pressing problems.
+An obeya is a room set up to get employees out of their offices and cubicles and into a central location where they can meet, discuss key information, and solve pressing problems.
 The idea behind an obeya is to break down the barriers that prevent employees from collaborating and sharing information to make efficient decisions.
 Obeyas are most effective when established and outfitted to solve singular problems or work on specific projects.
 Ideally, they host an array of visual information to make the process smoother and more efficient, as well.

 For instance, a company looking to boost warehouse safety may gather engineers to discuss new equipment, safety managers to review ongoing safety concerns, warehouse workers to discuss challenges on the working floor, and human resources representatives to analyze and communicate new policies.
 This obeya might host charts, images, maps, and more to convey the concerns, along with whiteboards and other collaborative materials that allow employees to find solutions together.

 An obeya is typically open to all relevant employees and groups for meetings and discussion.
 Some companies might schedule daily meetings for quick updates; others hash things out in longer, weekly (or monthly) meetings; and, on occasion, companies might use an obeya for impromptu updates.
 Project managers may even have their desks temporarily located there.

 Given that every company is different, no two obeyas look alike.
 But a few elements common to obeyas include:

 - Charts, graphs, and drawings (which usually depict a project’s progress, milestones, timing, schedules and other timely data)

 - Desks and/or tables for project leaders